 By 1970, only 50% of black Americans lived in the South.
 The rest had primary moved to inner-city industrial areas in big cities like Chicago, New York and Detroit.
 The North certainly afforded blacks more opportunities than the South, but racism was still pervasive.
 White Americans for the most part did not want black neighbors.
 Racist housing and renting policies meant that blacks were only able to rent or buy housing in certain parts of town, typically the dirty industrial areas.
 In addition, when numerous blacks moved into white neighborhoods, whites would quickly relocate out of fear of a potential rise in property crime, rape, drugs and violence that was attributed to neighborhoods with large black populations.
 This resulted in most Northern cities having a black “ghetto” in the traditional sense – a part of town to which blacks were restricted.

 After several decades, things are slowly beginning to change.
 It’s still true that the poorest parts of American cities are often inhabited by blacks.
 However, the term “ghetto” has been appropriated into a totally new cultural phenomenon, representing urban black culture.
 People of all races and incomes are often seen emulating ghetto culture.
 For many black Americans it is a rare source of pride.
-This leads to a complicated situation—African American communities are eager to rise out of poverty, but reluctant to get rid of ghetto culture, which is central to many blacks’ identity.
+This leads to a complicated situation—African American communities are eager to rise out of poverty, but reluctant to get rid of ghetto culture, which is central to the identity of many blacks.

 What about non-black ghettos?